kwaldenphd/python-structured-data/README.md

 - `example.xlsx`
 - `exampleWithHeader.csv`

-They can all be downloaded from this GitHub repository as individual files or a zip folder.
+You can download the files from this GitHub repository as individual files or a zip folder.

 You can also access them [via Google Drive](https://drive.google.com/drive/folders/1Sp_N34753ONJRU2AFKcocQ2DhCEhyL-m?usp=sharing) (ND users only).

-[Click here](PLACEHOLDER LINK) and select the "Save As" option to download this lab as a Jupyter Notebook.

 # `.csv` data in Python